Proportional Selection in Networks: Preliminaries

-For a set of nodes $S \subseteq V$, we denote by $G[S]$ the graph $(S,\{(u,v) \in E: u,v \in S\})$, i.e., the graph containing $S$ and the edges between nodes from $S$\!.
-For a set of edges $M \subseteq E$, we denote by $G-M$ the graph $(V,E\setminus M),$ i.e., the subgraph of $G$ that remains after the deletion of edges in $M$.
-A \emph{(weakly connected) component} of $G$ is a (maximal) subset of nodes $S \subseteq V$ such that every two nodes are connected by a walk in the \emph{underlying} (undirected) graph inferred by $G$.
-A (sub)graph $G$ is \emph{strongly connected} if for every two nodes $u,v$ of $G$ there exists a walk from $u$ to $v$.
-In particular, a \emph{strongly connected component} is a component which is strongly connected.
-A \emph{clique} is a graph in which every two nodes $u,v$ are connected by an edge.
+For a set of nodes $S \subseteq V$, the subgraph induced by $S$, denoted by $G[S]$, is the graph $(S,\{(u,v) \in E: u,v \in S\})$, i.e., the graph containing $S$ and the edges between nodes from $S$.
+A graph $G$ is \emph{strongly connected} if for every two nodes $u,v$ of $G$ there exists a walk from $u$ to $v$; $G$ is \emph{weakly connected} if every two nodes are connected by a walk in the underlying undirected graph inferred by $G$.
+A \emph{component} of $G$ is a maximal weakly connected subgraph of $G$.
+A \emph{clique} is a graph in which, for every two nodes $u,v,$ there exist edges $(u, v)$ and $(v, u)$.

-A graph $G=(V,E)$ is called (directed) \emph{bipartite} if all walks in $\Omega(G)$ are of length of at most $1$, in other words, if its set of nodes $V$ can be divided into two disjoint sets $V = V_1 \cup V_2$ such that every edge in $E$ is an outgoing for a node in $V_1$ and an incoming for a node in $V_2$.
+A graph $G=(V,E)$ is called (directed) \emph{bipartite} if all walks in $\Omega(G)$ are of length at most $1$, in other words, if its set of nodes $V$ can be divided into two disjoint sets $V = V_1 \cup V_2$ such that every edge in $E$ is an outgoing for a node in $V_1$ and an incoming for a node in $V_2$.
 A graph $G=(V,E)$ is called \emph{functional} if $\deg^+(u)\leq 1,$ for all nodes $u \in V$.
-The nomenclature arises from the observation that the set of edges can be interpreted as a function that assigns to each node (at most) one other.

 Given a network $G(V, E)$ and an integer $k<n$ our goal is to select $k$ nodes from $V$\!.
 A method that performs this selection is referred to as a \emph{group selection rule for networks}, in short, a \emph{rule}, and denoted by $\mathcal{R}$.
 We will also refer to the outcome of such a rule simply as $\mathcal{R}(G, k)$.
-In our pursuit to find a rule that elects most influential nodes in a proportional manner, we will use the measures of nodes' importance from network science as well as the concepts from social choice theory.